Friday, November 29, 2019

 Mariah wants to help people in other countries who are sick, so she is giving her money to Doctors Without Borders.
 This charity sends doctors and nurses to look after real people who need them.

 Veronika is going to give her money to a charity that helps sick children.
-She will pick one of the charities at the bottom of this page.
+She has decided to donate to St. Jude.
 Dolls don't get sick, but they can imagine, so they can imagine what it's like to be sick.
+They know it's unpleasant, and Veronika wants sick children to get well.

 Dolls get older, but they don't grow up.
 Veronika knows real children are supposed to grow up.
 She wants every real human child to be well and to grow up to be wonderful human grownups.